 Lyric tenor, ERIC MARGIORE, praised by Opera News for "ripping into his role with brilliance and style, brio and high-octane vocalism," is establishing himself as an international contender in the principal romantic tenor repertoire.
 The tenor is quickly becoming known for his, “uniquely Italianate voice” and his "American Idol looks," possessing "intelligence, true presence, level-10 intensity and committed acting."

 The 2013 and 2014 seasons have provided Eric with some very important and successful opportunities.
 Eric debuted at the Canadian Opera Company singing performances of Rodolfo in La Boheme with Maestro Carlo Rizzi in the pit, Rodolfo in La Boheme with Mo.
 Steven Mercurio for the St. Barts Music Festival, and as well as more performances of La Boheme’s, Rodolfo, this time in Austria, with the St. Margarethen Opera Festival, directed by Academy Award nominee, Robert Dornhelm.
 Eric also sang many Verdi Requiem’s: with Mo.
 Donald Runnicles for the Grand Teton Music Festival, and with the Stockton Symphony Orchestra, the Pacific Symphony/Chorale as well as at Carnegie Hall with John Rutter at the podium.
 Mr Margiore also reprised a role he has done often, Alfredo in La Traviata for his Canadian debut with Opera Lyra and he also sang with the Piccolo Spoleto Festival singing Tony in West Side Story accompanied by the Charleston Symphony Orchestra.
-Upcoming in 2014 Eric will be singing two important role debuts: Rodolpho in Bolcom’s, A View from the Bridge with the Michigan Opera Theatre, as well as Pinkerton in Madama Butterfly with the Hawaii Opera Theatre.
+In 2014 Eric sang two important role debuts: Rodolpho in Bolcom’s, A View from the Bridge with the Michigan Opera Theatre, as well as Pinkerton in Madama Butterfly with the Hawaii Opera Theatre.
 Eric is currently covering as well as debuting in performances with the San Francisco Opera as Rodolfo in La Boheme.

 2012 and 2011 were very busy seasons for the young Italian-American tenor, including what was his official European debut and role debut as Rinuccio in Gianni Schicchi at the Deutsche Oper am Rhein in Dusseldorf, Germany.
 Eric sang many performances of Rodolfo, his role debut, in La Boheme with the Central City Opera in Colorado to great acclaim, as critics wrote of his, “powerful captivating vocalism, squillo, passion and expressivity,” and Opera News proclaimed, “One could understand why emerging tenor Eric Margiore was cast as Rodolfo.
 His handsome, Italianate tenor voice was an ideal fit for this role, and he achieved some stirring moments as he swept upward in Puccini's soaring passages.”Mr. Margiore sang Alfredo in La Traviata, with the Hawaii Opera Theatre and also sang Edgar Linton in Herrmann’s, Wuthering Heights, for his debut with the Minnesota Opera followed by his United Kingdom debut in London and role debut of Fritz Kobus in Mascagni’s rarely heard, L’amico Fritz, with Opera Holland Park, to which The Guardian wrote, “it's quite wonderfully sung: Margiore soars through the scenes with ravishing finesse.”
 Eric also opened the new Lyric Opera Baltimore as Alfredo in La Traviata alongside Elizabeth Futral as Violetta and he was the tenor soloist for Puccini’s Messa di Gloria with the Phoenix Symphony Orchestra in Arizona.